xrdocs/application-hosting/_blogs/2018-05-01-anatomy-of-a-network-app-auditing-the-ios-xr-linux-shells.md

 ---
 published: true
 date: '2018-05-01 20:39 -0700'
+title: >-
-title: 'Anatomy of a Network App:   "xr-auditor" - An auditing solution for '
+  Anatomy of a Network App:   "xr-auditor"     A python based model-driven auditing solution for IOS-XR
 author: Akshat Sharma
 excerpt: >-
   We walk through the drivers behind the creation of an auditing app that can